usnistgov/hostap/README.md

 the presented iDevID certificate verifies, the configurator sends network credentials information to the supplicant, thereby onboarding the supplicant.

+The advantage of sending the full certificate is that additional information such as the MUD URL can be imbedded in the certificate rather than presented as a parameter during onboarding.
+Thus even if the software of the device is compromised, the manufacturer assigned MUD URL is preserved in the certificate.

 The assumptions are :

 * The device certificate is assumed be shipped with the device.